ork-labs/ork/docs/ROADMAP.md

         import "errors"

-        var ErrPauseWorkflow = errors.New("gxo: signal to pause workflow")
+        var ErrPauseWorkflow = errors.New("ork: signal to pause workflow")

         func (m *WaitForSignalModule) Perform(...) (interface{}, error) {
             // The module itself does nothing but signal the engine.